 One of Bangkok’s more difficult-to-find attractions, Baan Silapin – often translated as the Artist’s House – is a canalside neighbourhood of creatives set on the Thonburi side of Bangkok’s Chao Phraya river.
 There are a number of small boutiques open at the weekends, and you can buy bread to feed the fish in the canal, or buy a theatrical papier-mâché mask to paint yourself.
 There’s also great Thai food to be had, and at 2pm every day except Wednesday local puppeteers put on an authentic 15-minute puppet show that’s totally free of charge (donations accepted).
 Baan Silapin is located on Charoen Sanitwong Soi 3.

 That’s right, you can take a free tour of Bangkok – and discover some of the city’s hidden secrets – with Expique.
-Our Free Tours on Friday allow us to try out our latest ideas for Bangkok tours, and give you the chance to see something new for little or no money.
+Our Free Tours allow us to try out our latest ideas for Bangkok tours, and give you the chance to see something new for little or no money.
 At the end of each tour, we simply ask you to pay what you think the tour was worth – and, after allowing for the costs of running the tour, we donate the majority to charity.
-Find out more about our Free Tours on Friday here.
+Find out more about our Free Tours here.

 What are your favourite free things to do in Bangkok?
 Let us know in the comments!